 There is no refrigeration provided for student lunches.
-Microwave ovens are not available, so please do not send any food that needs to be heated.
+Microwave ovens are available for grades 1st - 8th.

 Students may NOT bring fast food, soda or energy drinks for lunch.

 A student who arrives after 10:00 a.m. and requests a school lunch will receive a peanut butter and jelly sandwich.